martingabelmann/awesome/README.md

 ```

 **Wibox section**
-We just change the wallpaper on each tag-toggle.
+We just change the wallpaper on each tag-toggle event.
 If the wallpaper is changed by mouse we need to replace
 ```lua
 awful.button({ }, 1, awful.tag.viewonly),